 Of course, the problem of the infinite returns again.
-For in taking a thought construction as the starting point for arithmetic we have introduced something problematic.
-A thought construction, however plausible and natural from a systematic point of view, contains in and of itself no guarantee that it can be carried out consistently.
+For in taking a thought construction as the starting point for arithmetic, we have introduced something problematic.
+A thought construction, may it be ever so plausible and natural from a systematic point of view, contains in and of itself no guarantee that it can be carried out consistently.
 In apprehending the idea of the infinite totality of numbers and of sets of numbers, the possibility is not excluded that this idea could lead to a contradiction in its consequences.
-Thus it remains it to investigate the question of $\|^{A46}$ the freedom from contradiction, or "consistency," 17 of the system of arithmetic.
+Thus it remains it to investigate the question of \parallel^{A46} the freedom from contradiction, or "consistency,"13 of the system of arithmetic.